Belgrade: Nightlife

 Belgrade has a reputation for vibrant nightlife; many clubs that are open until dawn can be found throughout the city.
-The most recognisable nightlife features of Belgrade are the barges (splav) spread along the banks of the Sava and Danube Rivers.
+The most recognisable nightlife features of Belgrade are the barges (splav) spread along the banks of the Sava and Danube.

 Many weekend visitors—particularly from Bosnia and Herzegovina, Croatia and Slovenia—prefer Belgrade nightlife to that of their own capitals due to its perceived friendly atmosphere, plentiful clubs and bars, cheap drinks, lack of significant language barriers, and a lack of night life regulation.

 One of the most famous sites for alternative cultural happenings in the city is the SKC (Student Cultural Centre), located right across from Belgrade's highrise landmark, the Belgrade Palace tower.
 Concerts featuring famous local and foreign bands are often held at the centre.
 SKC is also the site of various art exhibitions, as well as public debates and discussions.

 A more traditional Serbian nightlife experience, accompanied by traditional music known as Starogradska (roughly translated as Old Town Music), typical of northern Serbia's urban environments, is most prominent in Skadarlija, the city's old bohemian neighbourhood where the poets and artists of Belgrade gathered in the 19th and early 20th centuries.
 Skadar Street (the centre of Skadarlija) and the surrounding neighbourhood are lined with some of Belgrade's best and oldest traditional restaurants (called kafanas in Serbian), which date back to that period.
 At one end of the neighbourhood stands Belgrade's oldest beer brewery, founded in the first half of the 19th century.
 One of the city's oldest kafanas is the Znak pitanja ('?').

 The Times reported that Europe's best nightlife can be found in Belgrade.
-In the Lonely Planet 1000 Ultimate Experiences guide of 2009, Belgrade was placed at the 1st spot among the top 10 party cities in the world.
+In the Lonely Planet 1000 Ultimate Experiences Guide of 2009, Belgrade was placed at the 1st spot among the top 10 party cities in the world.